laassiliawissal/IoT-Starter/README.md

 ![alt text](https://github.com/wissallaassiliabouchama/IoT-Starter/blob/wissallaassiliabouchama-patch-1/cloudant%20db%20smarthousedb%20data.png)

 # 5. Gather and Visualize Sensor Data into IBM IoT Platform:
-you can follow the steps bellow or you can follow this tutorial: https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-gather-visualize-analyze-iot-data
+you can follow the steps bellow or you can follow this [tutorial](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-gather-visualize-analyze-iot-data)
   ## 5.1.
 Lunch ibm IoT Platform
   Go back to the ibm dashboard -> cloud Foundary Apps -> your app name -> connections -> select the IoT Platform within the App -> Click on lunch button.